ocproducts/composr/_tests/codechecker/readme.txt

  - Layout tables are allowed, but to specify them you must place an empty table summary.
  - If you need a form field label but can't place it in your design, make it invisible.
  - If you need something to space links, make an invisible comma.
- - IE's conditional-comments feature is a useful way to workaround IE's poor Object Tag implementation.
+ - Internet Explorer's conditional-comments feature is a useful way to workaround IE's poor Object Tag implementation.
 Don't use 'embed'.

 If you want to check an HTML email (which requires additional rules), name the file '_mail.html' or '_mail.htm' and load in the files like any other file.